manvendrasrathore20015/Todo-List-Basic/README.md

 ## Functionality

 - Add Task
-- Select task priority
-- View upcoming tasks in order of priority
+- View upcoming tasks
-- complete task
+- complete a task by clicking on "Check icon".
 - clear all upcoming tasks